qgis/QGIS-Documentation/source/docs/user_manual/working_with_vector/vector_properties.rst

 .. tip:: **Switch quickly between different layer representations**

-   Using the :menuselection:`Styles --> Add` combobox at the bottom of the :guilabel:`Layer Properties` dialog, you can save as many combinations of layer properties settings (symbology, labeling, diagram, fields form, actions...) as you want.
+   Using the :menuselection:`Styles --> Add` menu at the bottom of the :guilabel:`Layer Properties` dialog, you can save as many styles as needed.
+   A style is the combination of all properties of a layer (such as symbology, labeling, diagram, fields form, actions...) as you want.
 Then, simply switch between styles from the context menu of the layer in :guilabel:`Layers Panel` to automatically get different representations of your data.

 .. tip:: **Export vector symbology**